CodePurble/linked-list/README.md

 ## **Disclaimer**
-A Linux development environment with root permissions is required
+A Linux development environment is required

 ## About
 This is a linked list implementation in the C language.
 These lists can be used to store values of type `int` only.